Revd Dr Mark Butchers

 Revd Preb Sue Sheppard

 Staff Tutors have day-to-day oversight of students and candidates living in their geographical areas, and lead their tutor group.
+Sue is also a part-time Assistant Priest for the Whiddon Mission Community.

 Director for IME Phase 2 Officer for (Truro):